AlexFSM2023/AlexFSM2023/README.md

 ## Welcome to my GitHub profile 👋

 - 🔭 I am currently working as a Full Deployment Analyst II
-- 🌱 I am currently learning HTML, CSS and JavaScript
+- 🌱 I am currently learning HTML, CSS, JavaScript, Git and GitHub
 - 📘 In the future I would like to learn Bootstrap, jQuery, SASS, LESS, TypeScript, VueJS, ReactJS, Redux and Jest
 - 📫 How to reach me: [alexfsmdevreact23@gmail.com](mailto:alexfsmdevreact23@gmail.com)
 - 😄 Pronouns: He/Him